People - Richard Maddock

 1970 - BA - University of California, Davis - Psychology

-A second focus of research arises from neuropathological evidence and current circuit models that predict a key role for abnormal brain GABA metabolism in schizophrenia and mood disorders.
+A second focus of research examines disturbances in the metabolic infrastructure of the brain in schizophrenia and related conditions.
+Neuropathological evidence and current circuit models predict a key role for abnormal brain GABA metabolism in psychotic disorders.
 Ongoing studies use MRS to test predictions about the involvement of cortical GABA in the pathogenesis and treatment of these conditions.
+Growing evidence also implicates a role for neuroimmune mechanisms in the pathogenesis of schizophrenia and other neurodevelopmental disorders.
+My laboratory is using MRS measures of glutathione and other brain metabolites as part of the UC Davis Conte Center studies of neuroimmune mechanisms in psychiatric disorders.

 Maddock, R.J., Buonocore, M.H.
 MR spectroscopic studies of the brain in psychiatric disorders.
 Current Topics in Behavioral Neuroscience, DOI: 10.1007/7854_2011_197, epublished Feb.
 1, 2012. pdf